oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 <p>
 The SWITCH_LOG_FILE_INTERVAL tells fluentd how often to switch to a new output file.

 For lab purposes we have setup the configuration with a 60 second cycle on switching log files.
 This is to enable us to see output in a reasonable time (the files don't show up in the object storage until they have been written and closed, then the archiving process completed.
-In a normal situation this would be set to a much higher value, say 3600 seconds, so the log files would switch once an hour (so if you use this config file in your environment remember to update the SWITCH_LOG_FILE_INTERVAL value to reflect your needs.)
+In a normal situation this would be set to a much higher value, say 3600 seconds, so the log files would switch once an hour (so if you use this config file in a production environment remember to update the SWITCH_LOG_FILE_INTERVAL value to reflect your needs.)

 ---